evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-0.md

 The psyche ward is... quite an experience, especially your first shift.

 GROUP OF STUDENTS
-What do you mean, Professor?
+What do you mean, PROFESSOR?

 PROFESSOR
 Well, I had this one patient, Harold.